uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 ---
 title: 'Best practice: iOS background processing - Background App Refresh Task'
 date: 2020-09-26 21:53:32
-tags:
+tags: [iOS, BLE]
+ping: true
 ---

 ![](/Post-Resources/RefreshInBg/RefreshAppBg.png "Cover")

-Unlike Android, iOS has restrictions for the use of background processing in an attempt of improving battery life and user experience.
-When your apps enter to background mode, it's time developers get out of control of their app.
-How and when your app gets a chance to execute your task totally depends on the system.
-At the heart of iOS, Apple uses its own internally-complex algorithm to determines which apps are allowed to run in the background, based on various factors such as the pattern of user activity, current battery state, etc.
+Unlike Android, iOS restricts background processing in an effort to improve battery life and user experience.
+When your app enters background mode, developers lose direct control over it.
+How and when your app gets a chance to execute a task depends entirely on the system.
+At its core, iOS uses an internally complex algorithm to determine which apps are allowed to run in the background, based on factors such as user activity patterns, current battery state, and more.

-In this tutorial, we will learn how to request periodic execution time on iOS.
+In this tutorial, we will learn how to request periodic background execution time on iOS.
 After understanding how it works, we will apply this technique to a BLE-based app in some specific cases in the next tutorial.

-Let's rock!
+Let's get started!

 <!-- more -->

 ## Foundational knowledge
-Before taking deep dive into practice, it's good to understand how iOS manages application states.
-It's been the first time Apple officially announces a video that describes top factors contributing to the app launch times at WWDC ([WWDC 2020 - Background execution demystified](https://developer.apple.com/videos/play/wwdc2020/10063/?fbclid=IwAR1_oejf0JY9B8yV4d9riMAH4MQsLasO86iVjhwqmAruw2v64_utbuGZIEc)).
-To summarize, Apple designs iOS in a way allowing applications to keep its content up to date on one hand.
-On the other hand, iOS must adapt to its major goals:
+Before diving into practice, it helps to understand how iOS manages application states.
+Apple officially presented a video at WWDC describing the top factors that affect background execution ([WWDC 2020 - Background execution demystified](https://developer.apple.com/videos/play/wwdc2020/10063/?fbclid=IwAR1_oejf0JY9B8yV4d9riMAH4MQsLasO86iVjhwqmAruw2v64_utbuGZIEc)).
+Apple designed iOS to balance two competing concerns: keeping app content up to date, while adapting to its core goals:

 - **Battery life**: allowing background execution while maintaining all-day battery life.
-- **Performance**: ensure background execution does not have any negative effect on active usage.
+- **Performance**: ensuring background execution does not negatively affect active usage.
-- **Privacy**: Users should be aware of background tasks based on their particular usage patterns.
+- **Privacy**: users should be aware of background tasks based on their particular usage patterns.
-- **Respecting user intent**: if a user takes a certain action, make sure the system responds to correctly.
+- **Respecting user intent**: if a user takes a certain action, the system should respond correctly.

-With these goals in mind, here are the top 7 factors that play a role in system scheduling of background execution.
+With these goals in mind, here are the top 7 factors that influence how the system schedules background execution.

-- **Critical low battery**: When the phone is about to run out of battery (< 20%), background execution will be pause by the system to avoid battery usage.
+- **Critical low battery**: When the phone is about to run out of battery (< 20%), background execution will be paused by the system to conserve power.
-- **Low power mode**: When users change to phone to low power mode, the user explicitly indicates that the system should preserve battery for critical tasks only.
+- **Low power mode**: When users switch to low power mode, they are explicitly signaling the system to preserve battery for critical tasks only.
-- **Background App refresh setting**: The user can toggle the setting to allow or not a specified app can run background tasks.
+- **Background App refresh setting**: The user can toggle this setting to allow or disallow a specific app from running background tasks.
 ![](/Post-Resources/RefreshInBg/app_refresh_setting.png "App refresh setting")
-- **App usage**: There is a limit of resources on the phone so that the system must priorities which apps it should allocate resources for.
-Typically, apps that the user uses the most.
-Apple also mentioned to "On-device predictive engine" that learns which apps the user often uses and when.
-The on-device predictive engine will rely on this information to priorities background execution.
+- **App usage**: Resources on the phone are limited, so the system must prioritize which apps to allocate resources to — typically those the user opens most often.
+Apple also introduced an "on-device predictive engine" that learns which apps the user frequently uses and when, and uses that information to prioritize background execution.
-- **App switcher**: Only apps are visible in App Switcher have opportunities to run background tasks.
+- **App switcher**: Only apps visible in the App Switcher have opportunities to run background tasks.
-- **System budget**: Ensure background activities do not drain battery and data plans, there is a limit of battery and data of background execution throughout the day.
+- **System budget**: To prevent background activities from draining battery and data plans, there is a daily limit on background execution time and data usage.
-- **Rate limit**: The system performs sone rate-limiting per launch.
+- **Rate limiting**: The system applies some rate-limiting per launch.

-and some other factors: Airplane mode, device temperature, display, device lock state, etc.
+Additional factors include: Airplane mode, device temperature, display state, device lock state, and more.

 ![](/Post-Resources/RefreshInBg/factors.png "Factors")

 ## Capabilities
-Make sure your app has added these following capabilities
+Make sure your app has the following capabilities enabled.

 ![](/Post-Resources/RefreshInBg/BG-Capabilities.png "Capability")

 ## Prior to iOS 13
-It's quite simple to set up a background fetch prior to iOS 13.
+Setting up a background fetch before iOS 13 is straightforward.
-Inside the `application(_:didFinishLaunchingWithOptions)` method, we should add the following command.
+Inside the `application(_:didFinishLaunchingWithOptions)` method, add the following line.
 ```swift
 UIApplication.shared.setMinimumBackgroundFetchInterval(UIApplication.backgroundFetchIntervalMinimum)
 ```
-The `setMinimumBackgroundFetchInterval` specifies the minimum amount of time that must elapse between background fetch executions.
-However, the exact timing of the event is up to the system.
-Generally, `UIApplicationBackgroundFetchIntervalMinimum` is a good default value to use.
+`setMinimumBackgroundFetchInterval` specifies the minimum amount of time that must elapse between background fetch executions.
+However, the exact timing is ultimately up to the system.
+In most cases, `UIApplicationBackgroundFetchIntervalMinimum` is a sensible default.

-Once your app has a chance to perform background tasks, the event `application(_:,performFetchWithCompletionHandler)` will be triggered.
+Once your app gets a chance to perform background tasks, the `application(_:performFetchWithCompletionHandler)` event will be triggered.
 ```swift
 func application(_ application: UIApplication, performFetchWithCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {
     Logger.shared.debug("\(Date().toString()) perfom bg fetch")